ShowShark Server Features

 • Top 10 cast members with profile photos, character names, and ordering

-• US content certification from release dates and content ratings endpoints
+• US content certification from release dates and content ratings

 • Genre extraction